Earl McCarroll Studio Theatre Procedures

 Design/Technical Description and Support

-The studio theatre is a 57-seat, end stage theatre configured with permanent seating risers, seating chart, and a 22’-0” x 15’-0” stage.
+The McCarroll Theatre is a 54-seat, end stage theatre configured with permanent seating risers, seating chart, and a 22’-0” x 15’-0” stage.
 Surrounding the stage are black curtains with an actor crossover behind the space.
-Due to the large number of productions and classes that use this space, no changes can be made to the configuration of the theatre equipment except as specified below.
+Due to the large number of productions and classes that use this space, no changes can be made to the configuration of the theatre equipment except as specified below; or with written consent of the Stage Management Mentor and the Lighting and Sound Supervisor prior to rehearsal.

-Due to limited resources, the Theatrical Production Arts area cannot support productions in the studio theatre at the same level as main stage productions.
+Due to limited resources, the Theatrical Production Arts area cannot support productions in the McCarroll Theatre at the same level as main stage productions.
 The available support and equipment is described below.
 All additional personnel, scenery, costumes, props, media content, etc. will need to be provided by the producers, directors, and cast of the production as necessary.
+Any equipment requests from the Theatre Department must go through the Stage Management Mentor and the Lighting and Sound Supervisor prior to load in.

-No designers will be provided for any studio theatre production.
-Productions may provide their own designers, but students must receive approval to participate in a production from their area faculty, using the standard Permission to Participate form before they agree to participate in a production.
+No designers will be provided for any McCarroll Theatre productions.
+Productions can provide their own designers, but students must receive approval to participate in a production from their area faculty, using the standard Permission to Participate form.

 McCarroll Studio Theatre Student Supervisor

-The McCarroll Studio Theatre Student Supervisor is responsible for managing load-ins and strikes in the space, training students on the theatre’s equipment and its operation, and ensuring that this equipment is well maintained and cared for by the production.
-Any questions about the use of the space or its equipment should be directed to this supervisor.
-The student supervisor is NOT responsible for design services, and is NOT available to act as run crew for productions.
-The student supervisor is only allocated ten hours per week to serve these functions.
+The McCarroll Theatre student assistant is responsible for managing load-ins and strikes in the space, training students on the theatre’s equipment and its operation, and ensuring that this equipment is well maintained and cared for by the production.
+Any questions about the use of the space or its equipment should be directed to this assistant.
+The student assistant is NOT responsible for design services, and is NOT available to act as run crew for productions.
+The student assistant is only scheduled certain hours per week to serve these functions.
 Therefore it is important to schedule load-ins, strikes, and training as far in advance as possible.

 Outside of the stock curtains that make up the space, no additional support is available from the scene shop.
-Requests to change the arrangement of the stock curtains must be coordinated with the student supervisor and the labor for such changes must be provided by the production.
-The studio theatre is used by classes throughout the day, so changes to the curtains and the installation of any scenery provided by the production can only occur after classes are complete on the Thursday before the first performance and must be struck/restored before classes resume on the Tuesday following the performances.
+Requests to change the arrangement of the stock curtains must be coordinated with the student assistant and the labor for such changes must be provided by the production.
+Because the space is used by classes throughout the day, changes to the curtains and installation of any scenery provided by the production must be approved and coordinated with Stage Management Mentor and the Lighting and Sound Supervisor prior to rehearsal.
+These scenic changes can only occur during the scheduled load-in before the first performance and must be struck/restored during the designated strike period this includes the Studio 2 storage closet.

 No support is available from the costume shop.
-All necessary costumes should be provided by the cast and cannot be stored in the theatre.
-All costumes should be stored in the studio theatre’s storage room (Dill 021).
+All necessary costumes should be provided by the producer and cannot be stored in the Theatre.
+Costumes should be stored in students’ lockers, Studio 2 theatre’s storage room (Dill 021), or taken home each night.

-The studio theatre has a dedicated stock of rehearsal furniture.
+The McCarroll Theatre has a dedicated stock of rehearsal furniture.
 Outside of this stock furniture, no support is available from the prop shop.
-All necessary props should be provided by the cast and cannot be stored in the theatre.
-All props should be stored in the studio theatre’s storage room (Dill 021).
-If additional storage space is needed for larger items, production staff should consult with the student supervisor.
+All necessary props should be provided by the cast and stored in their lockers, Studio 2 Studio 2 theatre’s storage room (Dill 021), or taken home each night.

-The studio theatre’s repertory lighting plot and channel hookup are available as Featured Document links on this webpage and copies will be kept by the student supervisor.
+The McCarroll Theatre’s repertory lighting plot and channel hookup are available on the website and copies will be kept by the student assistant.
 The plot provides two sets of front light, one set of side light, three sets of back light, front and back diagonal washes, and six re-focusable specials.
-All lights must be kept in their repertory focus with the exception of the six specials and the front diagonal washes.
+All lights must be left in their repertory focus with the exception of the six specials and the front diagonal washes.
 The department’s gel and template stock is available for use and lighting designers may recolor any unit provided it is restored at the end of the production.
-The moving lights hung in the space are for class purposes only and are not available for any studio theatre productions.
+All gel and gobo requests should go through the student assistant and are the responsibility of the show to get returned to the Light Shop at the end of the production.
 Control is provided via an ETC Express 24/48.
-The student supervisor must train (or certify as already trained) designers and operators on the safe use of the console, dimmers, and lighting equipment.
-The student supervisor can also provide access to the department’s gel and template stock as necessary.
+The student assistant must train (or certify as already trained) designers and operators on the safe use of the console, dimmers, and lighting equipment.
+The student assistant can also provide access to the department’s gel and template stock as necessary.
 The dimming system in the space is already operating at full capacity therefore, no additional lighting equipment can be added to the system.
-Standard electrical utility outlets are available throughout the space and can be used to power manually controlled “practicals” such as lamps.
+Standard electrical utility outlets are available throughout the space and can be used to power manually controlled “practical’s” such as lamps.

-The studio theatre’s repertory sound plot and system diagram are available as Featured Document links on this webpage and copies will be kept by the student supervisor.
-The system provides stereo, main speakers that cover the seating area, a small mixer for playback and reinforcement, and playback capability through Qlab 2.3.9 or an auxiliary 1/8” stereo plug.
-A subwoofer and two small roving/practical speakers are also available as necessary.
-If they are not in use in other productions, two wired, handheld microphones with stands and up to 50’ of cable each can also be used for low-level reinforcement in the space.
+The McCarroll Theatre’s repertory sound plot and system diagram are available on the website and copies will be kept by the student assistant.
+The system provides stereo, main speakers that cover the seating area a small mixer for playback and reinforcement, and playback capability through Qlab 2.3.9 or an auxiliary 1/8” stereo plug.
+A subwoofer (EV SB122) and four speakers are provided in the space (EV ZX1).
+Two wired (SM 58), handheld microphones with stands and up to 50’ of cable each can also be used for low-level reinforcement in the space.
 If microphones are used, the production must have a sound operator to protect the audience, actors, and equipment from damaging feedback.
-Requests for this additional equipment should be made to the student supervisor as far in advance as possible.
-All additional equipment that is not hung in the grid must be completely struck at the end of each rehearsal/performance and stored in the studio theatre’s storage room (Dill 021).
-With the exception of the subwoofer, practical speakers, and reinforcement microphones, the equipment and system must be kept in their repertory configuration and cannot be changed by the production.
-The student supervisor must train (or certify as already trained) designers and operators on the safe use of the sound system and equipment.
+Requests for this additional equipment should be made to the student assistant as far in advance as possible.
+All additional equipment that is not hung in the grid must be completely struck at the end of each rehearsal/performance and stored in an appropriate and secure determined by the student assistant.
+Only the reinforcement microphones can be moved all other equipment and system must be kept in their repertory configuration and cannot be changed by the production.
+The student assistant must train (or certify as already trained) designers and operators on the safe use of the sound system and equipment.

 Video / Projection